Overview

 - Very concise syntax

-range (1, 10) do x ... end - Not limited to a single variable
+range (1, 10) do x ... end

 dictionary eachKeyAndValue do key, value list eachIndexAndValue do index, value